 23.1.
-A "premium rated service" is a service defined as premium rated in the Numbering Plan Regulations published in Government Gazette 39861, which means a service provided by means of premium rated numbers where the charge is higher than standard rate.
+For the purpose of this section of the Code, a "premium rated service" is a service defined as premium rated in the Numbering Plan Regulations published in Government Gazette 39861, which means a service provided by means of premium rated numbers where the charge is higher than the default rate on a customer's mobile services package.